logo

 • The formula for total payout is: Tp = S(N/D) + S, where Tp is total payout, S is stake, and N/D is the fractional odds

-A $100 bet on Miami would return $360 total ($260 profit plus $100 stake).
-The same bet on Golden State would return $550 total, while betting on the Lakers would yield $800 total if successful.
+A $100 NZD bet on the All Blacks would return $360 total ($260 profit plus $100 stake).
+The same bet on the Springboks would return $550 total, while betting on the Wallabies would yield $800 total if successful.

 Decimal (European) Odds: The Simplest Format